mozilla/treeherder/docs/backend_tasks.md

 ...which saves having to wait for docker-compose to spin up for every test run.

+NOTE: To run Selenium tests you need to run `yarn build` for the tests not to skip.
+`yarn build` will generate a `.build` directory which will be seen within the `backend` container.
+If you don't have `yarn` working on your host you can run this instead `docker-compose run frontend sh -c "yarn && yarn build"`

 Then run the individual tools within that shell, like so:

 - [pytest](https://docs.pytest.org/en/stable/):